alejo-nervetech/magi-dup-users-api/README.md

 ## Branching

--   The `main` branch will serve as the development branch of the application
+-   The `development` branch will serve as the development branch of the application
 -   CI/CD for staging must be pointed towards the `staging` branch
 -   Before updating the source artifact for production deployment, rebase the `staging` branch to `production`
     -   After `staging` is rebased to `production`, create another branch based on `production` named `v<version_number>_<YYYY-MM-DD>`